tatuylonen/wiktextract/README.md

   the etymology section.
 These can be used to easily parse etymological relations.
 Certain common templates that do not signify etymological relations are not included.
+* ``etymology_number`` - for words with multiple numbered etymologies, this contains the number of the etymology under which this entry appeared
 * ``synonyms`` - non-disambiguated synonym linkages for the word (see below)
 * ``antonyms`` - non-disambiguated antonym linkages for the word (see below)
 * ``hypernyms`` - non-disambiguated hypernym linkages for the word (see below)